 We have put together this play list to give you a taste of the compositions by Beethoven that demonstrate some of the variety of musical styles, genres, expression and instrumentation.
 We have chosen samples recorded by one or several Norwegian performers, performed under different circumstances over a period of more than eighty years.
 The pieces are ordered chronologically by year of composition.

 2. From String Trio in E-flat major, Opus 3 (1794–95) 3rd movement, Menuetto.
 Beethoven wrote several string trios early in his career.
 Even while he continued the tradition of Mozart, Beethoven’s innovative ideas and own expressiveness begin to shine through.
-Performed by the Norwegian Ssens Trio (2015–2016).
+Performed by the Ssens Trio (2015–2016).

-6. From «3 Equali" for four trombones, WoO 30, no. 3 (1812).
+6. From "Equali" for four trombones, WoO 30.
+No. 3 (1812).
 An "equale" is a work written for identical instruments.
 This is an older style of music that had actually gone out of fashion in Beethoven’s era.
-The work was commissioned to be played from a tower, possibly during All Saints Day.
+The work was commissioned to be played from a tower, possibly during All Soul's Day.
 This selection was among the pieces that were performed in Beethoven’s funeral.
 Performed by the Norwegian Trombone Ensemble (2018–2019).

 11. From the Diabelli Variations, Opus 120 (1819–1823).
 3rd variation.
 This work is based on a waltz by a contemporary composer, Antonio Diabelli (1781–1858), and is deemed one of Beethoven’s most important works for piano.
-Upon an invitation from Diabelli, Beethoven reworked this originally simple waltz, applying his enormous variation of expressiveness and his broad musical arsenal.
+Upon an invitation from Diabelli, Beethoven reworked this originally simple waltz, applying his enormous variety of expression and his broad musical arsenal.
 Beethoven laboured over this work for several years, until it finally comprised 33 variations.
 Performed by Ingrid Andsnes (2015).